ungive/mediaremote-adapter/README.md

-# mediaremote-adapter
+# MediaRemote Adapter

-Get now playing information with the MediaRemote framework on all macOS versions, including 15.4 and newer.
+Get now playing information using the MediaRemote framework on all macOS versions, including 15.4 and newer.

 This works by using a system binary &ndash; `/usr/bin/perl` in this case &ndash;
-which is entitled to use the MediaRemote framework and by dynamically loading a custom helper framework, which prints real-time updates to the standard output.
+which is entitled to use the MediaRemote framework and by dynamically loading a custom helper framework that prints real-time updates to the standard output.

+## Features

+- Minimal and simple API:
+  - Bundle the MediaRemoteAdapter.framework with your app
+  - Execute the provided perl script using `NSTask` and
+  - Consume simple JSON and base64 encoded data that is streamed to the standard output
+    (use `NSJSONSerialization` and `NSData`'s
+    `initWithBase64EncodedString` for decoding)
+- Full metadata support for now playing items
+- Real-time updates to changes of now playing information
+- Extensibility to support more MediaRemote features in the future (contributions welcome)
+- Pure Objective-C and Perl, no external dependencies
+- Optional debounce delay to prevent bursts of small updates (the default is 100ms)

 ## Usage